tinkerhub/Practical-AI-Bootcamp/README.md

 ### Day 3

-How to train a good machine learning model - how to tune hyperparams

-1. Finding the right model
+Techniques in training AI models

-2. Dataset - quanity, augumentation, ...etc
+1. Dataset - quantity, breaking the data
-3. How to find the right learning rate ?
+2. How to find the right learning rate ?
-4. Activation functions
-5. Adding layers
+3. Effect of batch size
-6. Epochs and early stop
+4. Epochs and early stop
+5. Tools to automate params tuning

 ### Day 4